Public Health Summer School

 What do Public Health summer school courses cost?

-A 50% discount is available to full-time students, those unwaged, and University of Otago staff on most Public Health Summer School courses.
+A 50% discount is available to full time students, those unwaged, or University of Otago staff on most Public Health summer school courses.
 This discount may not be offered if there is a restriction on numbers who can attend the course.

-The Department of Public Health is also offering a special subsidised course, Getting started in public health research, which is available for $75 (early bird) or $100 (after December 21, 2012).
+The Department of Public Health is also offering two special subsidised courses, Getting started in public health research, and Responding to climate change.
+These courses are available for $75 (early bird) or $100 (after December 20, 2013).

 How to register for Public Health Summer School